Right Now (Na Na Na)

-"Right Now (Na Na Na)" is the lead single from Akon's third studio album, Freedom.
+"Right Now (Na Na Na)" is a song by Senegalese-American singer-songwriter Akon.
+It is the lead single from his third studio album, Freedom.
 The song contains elements from "Remember" by Summer Love.
 The song was added to the U.S. Mainstream Top 40 radio airing on September 23, 2008, and also became available for digital download on iTunes that day.
 The song was intended to have a Euro-club feel.

 History

-In 2009 dutch producers dj Maurice Huismans and Jorrit ter Braak started a lawsuit agains Akon and his co-writer Giorgio Tuinfort because they claimed this song was stolen from them.

-Their song Remember (na na hey) by the act Summerlove was a hit in Europe in 2001 and later covered by the Underdog Project and Spanish singer David Tavare as the song 'Summerlove'.
+In 2009, Dutch producers Maurice Huismans and Jorrit ter Braak started a lawsuit against Akon and his co-writer Giorgio Tuinfort, claiming that "Right Now" stole from an earlier song of theirs, "Remember" by the act Summer Love which was a hit in Europe in 2001 and later covered by the Underdog Project and Spanish singer David Tavare as the song "Summerlove".

-In 2010 the dutch plagiarism committee approved this claim and all parties settled afterwards.
+In 2010, the Dutch plagiarism committee approved this claim and all parties settled afterwards.

 Official versions

 Several remixes of the track exist.
 The official remix of the track features additional vocals by Kat DeLuna.
 Further remixes include "Mañana (Na Na Na)", featuring vocals from Jayko, and an International Remix, featuring Canadian singer Danny Fernandes.